Cut (logic programming): Red cut

 Proper placement of the cut operator and the order of the rules are required to determine their logical meaning.
 If for any reason the first rule is removed (e.g. by a cut-and-paste accident) or moved after the second one, the second rule will be broken, i.e., it will not guarantee the rule \+ gotmoney(X).

+Harmful cut

+A cut which affects the correctness of the program is a harmful cut.
+For example: